mspas/CheckIT-ProjectPWR/README.md

 ## How to run client

-You need to install npm (presumably with Node.js) at first. https://nodejs.org/en/ Then in the /Client directory, you can run:
+You need to install npm (presumably with Node.js) at first. https://nodejs.org/en/ <br />
+Then in the /Client directory, you can run:

 ### `npm install`